APSATS Trauma Model: Why The Training Matters

 So they work really well together as a team.
 The APSATS coaches give a phenomenal job or providing support groups for partners.
 For a lot of therapists, we don’t have time, we don’t have the setting, there are barriers to partners going to face-to-face groups.
 Sometimes I have partners who don’t want to be seen because their loved one is high profile in their community.

 So a coaches group is a safer place to go.
 A lot of pastor’s wives will go to a coach for support rather than going to a local face-to-face group.
 The training is the same in terms of the APSATS training.
 Our coaches are already trained as coaches and have demonstrated skill there.
 Then they are getting additional training on how to help in a trauma informed way, doing what good coaches do.

 Betrayal Trauma APSATS Coaches Are The Best For Women Experiencing Trauma Symptoms Due To Their Husband’s Pornography Addiction

 Anne: The coaches at Betrayal Trauma Recovery are in all different time zones.
 All of our services are provided online.
-The support calls can happen during your son’s soccer practice and you’re sitting there for an hour waiting for him.
-You can call in and have your support call then.
-The groups are all online so it can be done while your child is napping.
+The individual sessions can happen during your son’s soccer practice and you’re sitting there for an hour waiting for him.
+You can call in and have your individual session then.
+All the BTRG sessions are online so it can be done while your child is napping.